kebasyaty/scruby/docs/pages/usage/find_documents.md

 import anyio
 import datetime
 from typing import Annotated
-from pydantic import BaseModel, EmailStr, Field from pydantic_extra_types.phone_numbers import PhoneNumber, PhoneNumberValidator from scruby import Scruby, settings from pprint import pprint as pp
+from pydantic import BaseModel, Field from scruby import Scruby, settings from pprint import pprint as pp